MicrosoftDocs/memdocs/sccm/desktop-analytics/overview.md

         - [**Owner**](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner), or [**Contributor**](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) and [**User Access Administrator**](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) permissions on the subscription to create a workspace in a new resource group.

-- Configuration Manager, version 1810 with Update Rollup 4488598 or later.
+- Configuration Manager, version 1810 with update rollup 2 (4488598) or later.
 For more information, see [Update Configuration Manager](/sccm/desktop-analytics/connect-configmgr#bkmk_hotfix).

     - **Full Administrator** role in Configuration Manager